SKRTEEEEEE/rauth-ui-go/README.md

 - `JWT_SECRET` must be at least 32 characters
 - `ENCRYPTION_KEY` must be exactly 32 bytes
 - `DATABASE_URL` must point to a valid PostgreSQL instance
+- `REDIS_URL` must point to a valid Redis instance
 - Never commit `.env` file to version control

 ### 3. Install Dependencies